Kantō region: Population

 The population of Kantō region is very similar to that of the Greater Tokyo Area except that it does not contain Yamanashi Prefecture and contains the rural populations throughout the region.

-Per Japanese census data, and the Kantō region's data, population has continuously grown but the population growth rate has slowed since early 1992.
+Per Japanese census data, and the region's data, Kantō's population has grown up until the 2020s.
+The 2025 Census recorded 43.51 million residents of the region, showing a decline since 2020 of 140,000.

-The Kantō region at the 2020 census had a population of 43.65 million people.
+The Kantō region had a population of 43.65 million people in the 2020 Census.